simpsonlab/simpsonlab.github.io/_posts/2015-05-19-io-performance.md

     return records
 {% endhighlight %}

-There's a few things to note about this approach:
+There are a few things to note about this approach:

 * I've sorted the random locations to improve our chances of reading nearby locations sequentially, letting the operating system help us when it can.
 * The file size must be known before generating the locations.
 This means we must have access to the whole file; we can't just pipe a file through this method
 * Some compression methods become difficult to deal with; one can't just move to a random location in a gzipped file, for instance, and start reading.
 Other compression methods - bgzip, for instance, make things a little easier but still tricky.
-* The method isn't completely uniformly random if the records are of unequal length; we are more likely to land in the middle of a large record than a small one, so this method is biased in favour of records following a large one.
+* The method is not completely uniformly random if the records are of unequal length; we are more likely to land in the middle of a large record than a small one, so this method is biased in favour of records following a large one.
 * Because we are randomly selecting locations, we may end up choosing the same record more than once; this gets more likely as the fraction of records we are reading increases.
 In this case, we go back and randomly sample records to make up the difference.
 There's no way to know in general if two locations indicate the same record without reading the file at those locations.

 ### A Streaming Solution - Reservoir Sampling